darkphantom-gamer/python-face-recognition/README.md

  If u encounter error then u need to install dilb..
 HOW?

- # I did all the work so u dont have to 😊
+ # I did all the work so u don't have to 😊

 4. navigate to <mark> Dilb_windows</mark> folder and in the top bar type powershell so a new window will appear